 Why go?
 You won’t need much more than an hour to take in the tranquil surroundings as well as the large-scale canvases that defined Still’s contribution to modern art.
 But if you come on a Friday evening, you can spend that hour gleaning critical insights on a free tour—museum admission is also waived after 5pm.

 What is it?
-Roaming the linked RiNo, Ballpark and Five Points neighborhoods alone, you’ll run the full gamut of craft booze, from suds to spirits.
+Roam the linked RiNo, Ballpark and Five Points neighborhoods and you’ll run the full gamut of craft tipples, from suds to spirits.
+Boozin' brilliant.

 Why go?
 Buzzing little breweries like Mockery and Ratio encircle granddaddy Great Divide—but as you hop from one to the next, sampling chocolate rye scotch ale and passionfruit-guave gose, you’ll also (quite possibly literally) stumble on Stem Ciders, Infinite Monkey Theorem Urban Winery and Mile High Spirits.

 What is it?
-The home of the Denver Broncos also made history when it hosted Barack Obama’s acceptance speech during the Democratic National Convention in 2008.
+The stomping ground of the Denver Broncos also made history when it hosted Barack Obama’s acceptance speech during the Democratic National Convention in 2008.

 Why go?
 Tailgate on the stadium’s south side; stomp your feet to make “mile-high thunder”; join a chorus of 76,000 yelling “Incomplete!”: That’s the way to show your support for the Broncos.
 On a tour, you’ll learn such stats while visiting the Colorado Sports Hall of Fame Museum and getting a player’s-eye view of the end zone—something even non-fans get a charge out of.